 Ensure Your Site Links Are Crawlable

-Google won’t be able to crawl your pages if the links on them are not crawlable.
+Google won’t be able to access your pages if the links on them are not crawlable.

 Every page should have a link pointing to it from another page (to avoid orphan pages), so Google can discover and crawl it.

-Also, check that Googlebot can access your website’s content by using Google’s robots.txt tester tool.
+Also, check that Googlebot can properly view your website’s content by using Google’s robots.txt tester tool.

 Spread The Word About Your Site

-You can also reach out to influencers and other related sites to create content partnerships.
+You can also reach out to influencers and other related sites to create partnerships.